Visas and immigration

 Family walking through an airport

 To find out costs, timelines, and to apply, you will need to go through the Austrian consulate in your home country.
-Just keep in mind that an A Visa cannot be issued upon arrival.
+Keep in mind that an A Visa cannot be issued upon arrival.

 C Visa

 The C Visa is Austria’s tourist visa and can be issued for up to 90 days within a 180-day period.
-This would apply to third-country nationals that do not already have visa-free entry to Austria.
+This only applies to third-country nationals who do not already have visa-free entry to Austria.
 Holding a C Visa entitles you to travel freely within the Schengen area for the duration of your visa.
 To apply, contact the Austrian consulate in your home country.

 D Visa